Have you recently had what you deem to be a euphoric romantic experience?

 For more clarity on the differences, you may check out

-What makes learning how to deal with limerence difficult is that limerence and love can initially feel very similar.
+What makes learning how to deal with limerence examples difficult is that limerence and love can initially feel very similar.
 They’re both like a rush of dopamine.
 So, it is essential to learn about the signs of limerence, limerence causes, stages, etc.

 Before you learn how to respond to a limerent spouse or get over limerence, let’s look at the stages of limerence.
 The 3 stages of limerence in relationships have been delineated as follows:

-This is that stage that feels the most similar to the experience of falling in love.
+This is the stage that feels the most similar to the experience of falling in love.
 This stage is marked by heightened emotional arousal.
 You may be spending the entire day thinking continuously and uncontrollably about that person.

 It’s like an addiction.
 You may feel stressed, experience palpitations, have intrusive thoughts, and have stomach anxiety.
 It’s a stage of experiencing overwhelming and uncontrollable desire for that special person.